Illinois Court Records

 Springfield, IL 62723

-To request in person, visit a Driver Services Facility to complete the Driving Record Abstract Request Form.
+To request in person, drivers may need to visit a Driver Services Facility to complete the Driving Record Abstract Request Form.
 In-person requests cost $12 each, plus a $1 payment processing fee.
 Payments are accepted via Discover, American Express, MasterCard, or Visa credit or debit cards.

-Where a third party makes a request, the Office of the Secretary of State is mandated to inform the person named on the record.
+Where a third party makes a request, the Office of the Secretary of State generally informs the person named on the record.
 Driving records of persons under 18 years old may only be accessed by the person named on the record, or by a parent or legal guardian.
 The requestor must present notarized written permission from the subject of the record.

 The complete driving record of a person who is at least 18 years old, is accessible by an immediate family member.
 However, the requestor must also provide notarized written permission from the person named on the record.